 Our suggestion instead would be to take a tour from Aberdeen which includes one or more distilleries.

 As an example, we took this tour with our favourite tour operator in Scotland, Rabbie’s.
 This small group tour visits a distillery and the Speyside Cooperage, and also spends some time exploring the beautiful countryside of Royal Deeside.
+This is another day tour which visits a whisky distillery as well as some other stops.

 - A private full day tour which includes three distillery stops